Religious Education

 Implementation

 Our RE curriculum develops pupils’ knowledge and understanding of a wide range of religions, religious traditions and secular world views, and explores their responses to life’s challenges.
 Curriculum structure follows the Northamptonshire Agreed Syllabus for RE.
-This enables year groups to explore Christianity throughout their time at primary school, and also, from Y2 upwards, understand and contrast their growing knowledge of religion with another world religion.
+This enables year groups to explore Christianity throughout their time at primary school, and from Y1 upwards, understand and contrast their growing knowledge of religion with another world religion.
 Children have the opportunity to explore artefacts associated with the religion and explore their places of worship.
 These opportunities and experiences create memories that promote positive engagement with each religion as they progress through school.

 Whilst learning about each religion’s key content, discussions about religion develop progressively year on year as our curriculum includes progressive skills centred on tolerance, citizenship, constructive comparisons and communication for each year group.
 In doing so, we hope to develop understanding, welcoming children who take interest in other people’s beliefs.